-The new Email Analyzer is for the sophisticated email sender that wants to easily understand how a particular ESP (Email Service Provider) is sending emails, or compare how a single ESP sends emails when you apply different settings.
+The new Email Analyzer is for the email marketer that wants to check the SPF and DKIM of their email messages and check the IP address of their email against the most relevant DNS-based blacklists.
+With this tool, you can easily understand how a particular ESP (Email Service Provider) is sending emails, or compare how a single ESP sends emails when you apply different settings.

 Use Case Examples of the Email Analyzer

 Here are some examples of when to use our free Email Analyzer: